dB-Ryzen/mAYHEM/Boot-Process.md

 ### Bootstrap

 In the PortaPack image, the Cortex-M4F "bootstrap" image is located at the start of SPI flash.
-The bootstrap code configures SPIFI to run at maximum speed.
+It's executed by the LPC4320 built-in bootloader.
+The M4 clock is already set to 96MHz.
+The bootstrap code configures SPIFI to run at (approximately) maximum speed.
 Then, it initializes the Cortex-M0's memory map to point at the "application" image in SPI flash, and releases the Cortex-M0 from reset.
-The bootstrap then sleeps the Cortex-M4.
+The bootstrap then sleeps the Cortex-M4 until the M0 application needs to run baseband firmware on it.

 ### Application